hardmanko/ofxCX/README.md

 ------------
 ofxCX (hereafter referred to as CX) is a "total conversion mod" for openFrameworks (often abbreviated oF) that is designed to be used used for creating psychology experiments.

 The documentation for CX can be found in the docs subfolder.
-You can use the pdf manual there or generate other formats of the documentation by using Doxygen with docs/Doxyfile.
+You can use the pdf manual there or generate other formats of the documentation by using Doxygen with the Doxyfile there, or with your own.

 Licence
 -------